Moris-shi/FUS-Robotic-Manipulator/README.md

 FUS report will contain all information on development of manipulator and assembly instructions

-CAD file section contains all files of robot compoents in .stl format
+CAD file section contains all files of robot components in .stl format

 Robot Code section contains the required Arduino codes for the project